kenjiefx/plunc/README.md

-# plunc-js
+plunc-js

-The 2,314th frontend Javascript out there
+The 2,314th frontend JavaScript framework… because the first 2,313 clearly weren’t enough 😎

+### Example

+Todo app -- the grand rite of passage for every JavaScript framework.
+If your framework can survive a list of tasks without spontaneously combusting, congratulations: it's “real.”

+Check out an example todo app here: https://jsbin.com/fitarogewo/edit?html,output

 ## Installation - CDN
 PluncJS is currently available exclusively via the JSDelivr CDN.
 You can include it in your project by adding the following script tag to your HTML: